The IEP Process.

-For me, the IEP is not something that I pay attention to just once a year and hope for the best.
-Many do!
+For me, the IEP process is not something that I pay attention to just once a year and hope for the best.
 I’m not trying to shame anyone, but when you contact me and say, “My IEP meeting is in 45 minutes, can you tell me…..”
 I know that you are not prepared.
 You have ignored this until the last possible minute, or you wouldn’t be emailing me as you are on your way out the door.

 Is my IEP process easier than yours?
 No, not at all.
 But, because I devote so much time to it throughout the year, it appears that way.
 You get what you give.
 So if you give it no time throughout the year and ask an afterthought question on your way out the door…..what type of result do you expect?
-Extensive and consistent parent participation is essential to this process.
+Extensive and consistent parent participation is essential to the IEP process.

 Just because I have a more training on the IEP than many parents, does not mean that I don’t think that it’s overwhelming or time consuming.
 Of course I do!
 I often say “I wish this is a knowledge base that I didn’t have to have.”
 But I also have resigned myself to just suck it up and do the best that I can for my son.
 The IEP process is overwhelming.